microchip-pic-avr-examples/avr128da48-adc-ac-voltage-measurement-mplab/README.md

 ## 12. RTC configuration:
 * RTC is configured in PIT (Periodic Interrupt Timer) mode, which generates a periodic interrupt after every 500 microseconds .
 The periodic interrupt is used as a trigger for the ADC to start differential conversion .
 Configure the RTC peripheral by following the steps as shown in the Fig 16.
-* In Project Resources tab, Select RTC (under Drivers--->Timer--->RTC) and Select Easy Setup.
+* In Project Resources tab, Select RTC (under Drivers--->Timer--->RTC) and Select Easy View.
 * Select the Internal 32.768KHz oscillator option from the dropdown menu against the RTC Clock Source Selection field, which uses 32.768 kHz oscillator as a clock source for the PIT.
 * Check the PITEN Enable option to enable the periodic interrupt timer mode.
 * Select the period RTC Clock Cycles 16 option from the drop-down menu against the Period Selection field which generates 500 microsec delay.